Diffusion of finite-size particles in confined geometries: Model analysis

-The results of Figures \ref{fig:tdexample1} and \ref{fig:tdexample2} suggest that, depending on the value of $h$, either the single-file or the bulk limits will be more appropriate, while our narrow-channel model captures the whole range of $h$ from 0 to $\infty$.
-To investigate this further, in \figref{fig:fge_nl1} we examine how the narrow-channel model compares with three limiting cases (single-file, bulk, and point particles) for various values of the channel width $h$ while keeping the volume fraction $\phi$ fixed.\footnote{We keep the volume fraction $\phi = N \pi \epsilon/4(h+1)$ fixed by varying $\epsilon$ as $h$ changes.} \scc {0.7} \scl {1.0}
+The results of Figures \ref{fig:tdexample1} and \ref{fig:tdexample2} suggest that, depending on the value of $h$, either the single-file or the unconfined limits will be more appropriate, while our narrow-channel model captures the whole range of $h$ from 0 to $\infty$.
+To investigate this further, in \figref{fig:fge_nl1} we examine how the narrow-channel model compares with three limiting cases [point particles \eqref{ntotal}, unconfined \eqref{bulk_limit}, and single-file \eqref{p_singlefilelimit}] for various values of the channel width $h$ while keeping the volume fraction $\phi$ fixed.\footnote{We keep the volume fraction $\phi = N \pi \epsilon/4(h+1)$ fixed by varying $\epsilon$ as $h$ changes.} It may seem counterintuitive that the limiting solutions appear to change with $h$ more than the narrow channel solution (solid blue line) does.
+However, we note that, although the three limiting models are independent of $h$, the unconfined model and the single-file model solutions (shown in dot-dash black and dash red lines respectively in \figref{fig:fge_nl1}) do vary as $h$ increases because the value of $\epsilon$ is being changed in order to keep $\phi$ fixed.
+The narrow channel solution also changes (albeit less markedly) with $h$ as predicted by the coefficient $g_h$ (see \figref{fig:extreme}). \scc {0.7} \scl {1.0}

 As expected, for $h=0.5$ the narrow-channel solution agrees very well with the single-file limit, since in this case the cross-sectional space is not enough to let particles pass each other (see top right plot in \figref{fig:zones}).
-In contrast, the bulk case solution is far apart from the previous two, since the approximation that boundary effects are negligible is poor for $h=0.5$.
-As we increase $h$, we can observe how the single-file solution (in dash red) moves apart from the narrow-channel solution (in solid blue), while the bulk case solution (in dot-dash black) becomes closer to the latter.
-When $h=5$ the narrow channel and bulk curves are nearly overlapping each other, indicating that at this channel width the boundary effects are \emph{almost} negligible.
+In contrast, the unconfined case solution is far apart from the previous two, since the approximation that boundary effects are negligible is poor for $h=0.5$.
+As we increase $h$, we can observe how the single-file solution (in dash red) moves apart from the narrow-channel solution (in solid blue), while the unconfined case solution (in dot-dash black) becomes closer to the latter.
+When $h=5$ the narrow channel and unconfined model curves are nearly overlapping each other, indicating that at this channel width the boundary effects are \emph{almost} negligible.
 These observations can also be made by looking at the graph of $g_h$ in \figref{fig:extreme}, in particular by considering the difference between $g_h$ at a given value of $h$ and the extreme values at $h=0$, $g_0 = 2$, and at $h= \infty$, $g_\infty = 4$.